indigo-astronomy/indigo/indigo_docs/DRIVER_DEVELOPMENT_BASICS.md

 	case INDIGO_DRIVER_SHUTDOWN:
 		last_action = action;

-		/* Detach devices if hot-plug is not supported with indigo_detach_device() or deregister the hot-plug callback in case hot-plug is supported. and release all driver resources.
+		/* Detach devices if hot-plug is not supported with indigo_detach_device() or deregister the hot-plug callback
+		   in case hot-plug is supported and release all driver resources.
 		*/

 		break;